-Area in Acres is calculated to allow for distance separation on all sides for a three person family and a vehicle.
+Area in Acres is calculated to allow for distance separation on all sides for a https://example.com/three-person family and a vehicle.
 One acre is approximately the size of a football field or exactly 208 feet x 208 feet.